Rumpunzel/rpg-thingy/rules/conditions-and-resting.md

 ## Selling

-You may sell an asset you own by testing Resources.
+You may sell an asset you own by testing Means.
 Discard any success exceeding the asset's quality rating.
 The remaining result is the offer you get in your current rest location.
 You may accept that offer or decline it.
-Either way, the materials to attempt to sell the asset are spent.
+Either way, the resources to attempt to sell the asset are spent.
-If you accept, you gain a `Currency` asset for Resources of the local currency with rating equal to the effort you achieved and lose the chosen asset.
+If you accept, you gain a `Currency` asset for Means of the local currency with rating equal to the effort you achieved and lose the chosen asset.

 ## Working

 You may spend your time working while resting in a settlement.
 Choose a skill and a difficulty for your work (not all type of work may be available everywhere).

-If you succeed, you gain a `Currency` asset for Resources of the local currency with rating equal to the chosen difficulty.
+If you succeed, you gain a `Currency` asset for Means of the local currency with rating equal to the chosen difficulty.
 Otherwise, if you achieved at least **1** effort, you gain a `Currency` asset with rating **1.**

 ## Research

 You may spend your time brawling in taverns, visiting shady meetings, or among scrolls and tomes to learn more about a specific subject and its traits.
-Name the place, creature, or person you would like to know more about and test Resources.
+Name the place, creature, or person you would like to know more about and test Means.
 For each of your subject's hidden traits you already know, add **1** additional dice to your roll.

 You learn of your subject's highest rated, hidden trait you do not already know with rating equal to or less the effort you achieved on your test.
 If your effort is greater than the subject's highest rated hidden trait, you also learn that you know everything there is to know about your subject.
 A research roll may result in no new information if you do not achieve enough effort.